 When it comes to the independent distributor marketing strategy, the Total Life Changes MLM program seeks to engage those independent distributors that join Total Life Changes, to achieve their dreams by encouraging them with motivational words and targeted actions.

-According to Jack Fallon, They want their “Life Changers” (TLC’s independent distributors) to stay hungry for success while also helping others in ways big or small.
+According to Jack Fallon, They want their “Life Changers” (TLC’s independent network marketers) to stay hungry for success while also helping others in ways big or small.

 Is TLC a pyramid scheme?